gaigals/gotags/README.md

     // Parses all tags, triggers field processor if defined and validators
     // if defined.
-    fieldData, err := tagSettings.ParseStruct(&myData)
+    fields, err := tagSettings.ParseStruct(&myData)
     if err != nil {
         log.Fatalln(err)
     }

-    // Do some additional stuff with fieldData if required.
+    // Do some additional stuff with fields if required.
     // ...
 }